-Moving forward on climate-smart agriculture through building an Action Alliance to realize the triple win of increasing yields and income, making farms more resilient to climate change, and helping to sequester carbon in the soil, and
+Moving forward on climate-smart agriculture through building an Action Alliance to realize the triple win of increasing yields and income, making farms more resilient to climate change, and helping to sequester carbon in the soil.

-Working with others to accelerate energy efficiency, investment in renewables and universal access to modern energy.
+Working with others to accelerate energy efficiency, investment in renewable energy, and universal access to modern energy.

-To move forward on these initiatives at the required scale, we must drive mitigation action in top emitting countries, get prices and incentives right, and get finance flowing towards low carbon green growth.
-So as part of our plan we are also exploring:
+To move forward on these initiatives at the required scale, we must drive mitigation action in top emitting countries, get prices and incentives right, and get finance flowing toward low-carbon green growth.
+As part of our plan we are also exploring:

-These elements are a package, each component founded on the experience and expertise of the Bank’s ongoing climate work.
+These elements are a package, each component founded on the experience and expertise of the Bank Group’s ongoing climate work.
 For success, each component requires working coalitions, new approaches to accessing public and private finance, new levels of political ambition and far sighted leadership.

-The World Bank Group continues to face unprecedented demand from many countries for support in their efforts to address development and climate change challenges.
-Today, the Bank is helping 130 countries take action on climate change.
+The World Bank Group has strong demand from countries for support in their efforts to address development and climate change challenges.
+Today, the Bank Group is helping 130 countries take action on climate change.

-The World Bank has successfully demonstrated innovative ways to mobilize additional resources to finance climate action by working with partners.
-One notable success has been the US$7.6 billion Climate Investment Funds, which are designed to provide scaled-up financing, through the Multilateral Development Banks, to initiate transformational change toward climate-resilient, low-carbon development.
+The World Bank Group has successfully demonstrated innovative ways to mobilize additional resources to finance climate action by working with partners.
+That includes the $8 billion Climate Investment Funds, which are designed to provide scaled-up financing, through the Multilateral Development Banks, to initiate transformational change toward climate-resilient, low-carbon development.
 The World Bank is Trustee of 15 carbon finance initiatives.
-The Carbon Finance Unit supports more than 150 projects through purchase of about 220 million metric tons of carbon dioxide equivalents.
+The Carbon Finance Unit supports more than 150 projects through the purchase of about 220 million metric tons of carbon dioxide equivalent.

-To tackle SLCPs, which include methane, black carbon, tropospheric ozone and some hydrofluorocarbons, the Bank launched a review of its own portfolio to identify ways to do more through its projects to reduce the emission of these pollutants.
-The report, Integration of Short-Lived Climate Pollutants in World Bank Activities, found that 7.7 percent of World Bank commitments or approximately US$ 18 billion went into ‘SLCP-relevant’ activities between 2007 and 2012.
+To tackle SLCPs, which include methane, black carbon, tropospheric ozone, and some hydrofluorocarbons, the World Bank launched a review of its own portfolio to identify ways to do more through its projects to reduce the emission of these pollutants.
+The report, Integration of Short-Lived Climate Pollutants in World Bank Activities, found that 7.7 percent of World Bank commitments, or approximately US$ 18 billion, went into "SLCP-relevant" activities between 2007 and 2012.